jstoiko/raml-javascript-client/README.md

 $ npm install pizza-factory-api
 ```

+You can see complete details of how to use the client in `pizza-factory-api/README.md`.
 Now you will have a client library that already knows how to use the Pizza Factory API.

 ```js
 $ node